solarcaratuva/solarcaratuva.github.io/github-tutorial.md

 There are many more complex features that GitHub has, but these commands are the only ones necessary for downloading and uploading files to and from a repository.
 Feel free to look through [this guide](https://dont-be-afraid-to-commit.readthedocs.io/en/latest/git/commandlinegit.html) to explore what else GitHub has to offer!
+The `git status` command in particular is useful for tracking changes in both the local and remote repositories, and the files currently being staged.